Knowledge graphSettings

 Authoritative DNS selects a region by latency/geo/weight/health and returns the closest endpoint.

-Pros: Simple integration and a strong baseline for multi-region rollouts.
+Pros: Simple integration and a strong baseline for multi-region routing.

-Limitations: Reaction speed is bounded by TTL and DNS caching behavior on clients/resolvers, which may delay failover.
+Limitations: Reaction speed is bounded by TTL and resolver caching behavior, which can delay failover.

 When to use: Web/API traffic where seconds-to-tens-of-seconds failover is acceptable.